seaniemc/viagogoGradTest/README.md

 ```
 To run the program you need to run a web server, and open a web borwser on port 8080 (localhost:8080).
 Open command prompt and navigate to the project directory.
 I used a Nodejs server but you can use one of your choosing.
-To run the Node server type command.
+To run the Node server type the command.
 ```
  http-server
  ```